 How to Increase Soundproofing for Windows in Casper

 All that external noise isn’t just aggravating.
 It’s damaging to your well-being.
-From climbing stress levels to interrupted sleep schedules, prolonged exposure to excessive noise can have real health effects.
+From climbing stress levels to interrupted sleep schedules, extensive exposure to excessive noise can have real health effects.
 And that’s not even acknowledging the damage it can do to your hearing.

 What’s even worse than what harmful sound can do to your health?
 It’s a major prevalence in the normal lives of Americans.
-A study finished in 2017 by the Bureau of Transportation Statistics discovered that 97% of the U.S. population is exposed to harmful levels of noise.1
+A study completed in 2017 by the Bureau of Transportation Statistics discovered that 97% of the U.S. population is exposed to harmful levels of noise.1

 What Can I Do to Lessen Outdoor Noise in My Space?